NSHipster/articles/2014-10-17-inter-process-communication.md

 All inter-process communication ultimately relies on functionality provided by Mach kernel APIs.

-Mach ports are light-weight and powerful, but poorly documented footnote:[How poorly documented?
-The most up-to-date authoritative resource was a Mach 3.0 PostScript file circa 1990 tucked away on a Carnegie Mellon University FTP server.] and inconvenient to use directly. footnote:[How inconvenient?
-Well, just look at the code samples.]
+Mach ports are light-weight and powerful, but poorly documented

 Sending a message over a given Mach port comes down to a single `mach_msg_send` call, but it takes a bit of configuration in order to build the message to be sent: